Lisbon Experience Photography Workshop

 2) Composition in layered, slow-moving environments

-Lisbon offers a different rhythm from Marrakech for example — slower, more observational, and more reliant on anticipation.
+Lisbon offers a different rhythm from Marrakech, for example.
+It is slower, more observational, and more reliant on anticipation.

 You will work on: